JakeJMattson/MouseMeasure/README.md

   </a>
 </p>

 Measure the distance (in pixels) between two points on the screen using your mouse.
-Displays delta x, delta y, and net change.
+Displays starting location, current location, delta x, delta y, and net change.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.